KaliedaRik/Scrawl-canvas/README.md

 + Working directly with the canvas-related APIs means writing significant amounts of Javascript boilerplate code.
 + &lt;canvas> elements can be resized and styled using CSS, but changing the CSS size does not affect the element's drawing dimensions - leading to ugly results.
 + Events work on the canvas, not on the graphical objects within the canvas - we cannot use those objects as links or hot-spots (click/tap events), we cannot give them the equivalent of a CSS hover state (focus/blur events), we cannot drag-and-drop them around the display (move events).
-+ Tracking a user's interaction with the various parts of a canvas display is particularly difficult.
++ Tracking a user's interaction with the various parts of a canvas display, for analytics and research on web page performance, is particularly difficult.
 + We cannot easily save and share displays, effects and animations; each &lt;canvas> element's output is tightly coupled to the code that defines that output.
 + __Of most concern__, canvases are entirely graphical - visual - by nature; they come with __significant accessibility issues__.
 Given the ever-stricter requirements for websites to be accessible to all users, this makes using a canvas to present important information a dangerous proposition.